Bobby Whitlock: Later career

-Whitlock and Carmel moved to Austin, Texas in 2006.
+Whitlock and Carmel married on December 24, 2005, in Nashville, Tennessee, and moved to Austin, Texas, in 2006.
 The couple worked with musicians such as David Grissom, Stephen Bruton and Brannen Temple, and special guest Willie Nelson, on the album Lovers (2008) and Metamorphosis (2010), another live recording.
 Released on the Domino label, Lovers included a song that Whitlock had begun writing with Clapton in the early 1970s, "Dear Veronica", and a remake of "Layla" that omitted the Gordon-composed ending, which Whitlock had never thought suitable for the track.
 Vintage (2009) compiled his unreleased songs from the 1990s and included appearances by Cropper and Horn.
 Whitlock's solo album My Time (2009) featured musical contributions from Cropper, Keltner, Horn, Tim Drummond and Buddy Miller.
 His subsequent releases with Carmel include Esoteric (2012) and another live album, Carnival: Live in Austin (2013).
 In 2013, in connection with the release of the latter album, Whitlock and Carmel gave an interview for Tracy Thibodeaux's Pods o' Pop in which he spoke in depth about the formation of Derek and the Dominos, composing with Clapton, and playing on Harrison's All Things Must Pass.

 In 2010, Bobby Whitlock: A Rock 'n' Roll Autobiography, written with music historian Marc Roberty, was published, with a foreword by Eric Clapton.
 Whitlock's first two solo albums appeared, remastered, as Where There's a Will, There's a Way: The ABC-Dunhill Recordings, released by Future Day Records in September 2013.
 In 2015, Bobby Whitlock and Coco Carmel's "The Just Us Tour 2015" visited the eastern and mid-western United States, using guest guitarists in each city.
 The tour ended with a performance at The Jass Blues Festival in Dhaka, Bangladesh.

+Death

+Whitlock died from cancer at his home in Ozona, Texas, on August 10, 2025, at the age of 77.